unixpickle/neuralspell/README.md

 # neuralspell

-Spelling reveals a lot about humanity in general: it's messy, inconsistent, and self-contradictory.
-Despite all of this, people have various mental heuristics that help them spell or pronounce new words.
-This is the behavior I want to instill in a neural network.
+Spelling reveals a lot about humanity: it's messy, inconsistent, and self-contradictory.
+Despite all of this, people have mental heuristics for spelling and pronouncing new words.
+I want to see how well neural networks can learn those same heuristics.

 The goal of this project is to train recurrent neural networks on two tasks: